Space Resources

 Master of Science (Non-Thesis)

 The Master of Science program is intended to give the degree holder the knowledge and skills to make immediate contributions to any government agency or company pursuing technical activities related to space resources.
 The Master of Science degree program is exclusively non-thesis (MS-NT) and online.
-The MS-NT degree program coursework requires 30 credits as laid out in Table 2, with 12 credits from five core courses (SPRS501, SPRS502, SPRS503, SPRS591 and SPRS592) and 18 credits from elective courses.
+The MS-NT degree program coursework requires 31 credits as laid out in Table 2, with 13 credits from five courses (SPRS501, SPRS502, SPRS503, SPRS591 and SPRS592) and 18 credits from elective courses.
 For students coming into the program with previous Master or PhD degrees, up to 9 credits of relevant courses can be transferred after approval from the Space Resources program director in consultation with faculty members of the program.

 SPRS501SPACE RESOURCES FUNDAMENTALS3.0